 If you primarily run MapReduce jobs on your cluster, you probably will not see much of a change in performance if you enable CPU scheduling.
-The dominant resource for MapReduce is memory, so the DRF scheduler continues to balance MapReduce jobs in a manner similar to the default resource calculator.
-In the case of a single resource, the DRF reduces to max-min fairness for that resource.
+The dominant resource for MapReduce is memory, so the DRF scheduler continues to balance MapReduce jobs out similar to the default resource calculator.
+In the single resource case, the DRF reduces to max-min fairness for that resource.